 is to kick the habit now.

 In the basic Five Precepts, which are moral guidelines for beginner Buddhists, is the Fifth Precept against the drinking of alcoholic beverages.
-Avoidance of alcohol is to prevent possible loss of mindfulness, which might prove harmful to oneself and others.
+Avoidance of alcohol is to prevent possible loss of mindfulness, which might prove harmful to oneself and others, by breaking other precepts.
+It thus is a special preventive measure.
 Alcoholic beverages here is shorthand for all kinds of ever-evolving intoxicating substances that can impair mindfulness.
 In the Bodhisattva Precepts (菩萨戒) taught by Śākyamuni Buddha (释迦牟尼佛) in the Brahmā Net Sūtra (梵网经), warnings against involvement with alcohol are so serious that they are mentioned twice, in the following sequence.

 Here, the Buddha forbids any form of direct or indirect trade in intoxicants, as buyer, seller or facilitator.
 The first reason for this prohibition is more to guard against physical harm, to avoid potential misgivings arising from confused thoughts, speech and deeds.
 The second reason, is more to guard against spiritual (or mental) harm, as the intoxicated mind is the inversion of a precious clear mind, which is essential for learning, practising and realising profound and interconnected wisdom for the sake of Buddhahood.
 This mind should only be ever more clear in a lasting way on the path to enlightenment.
 Drinking thus, be it momentarily or habitually, leads to backsliding on this path.
 In the worse cases, it might lead to addiction, thus keeping clarity of mind out of reach for indefinite time.
 As we aspire for total and eternal clarity, as far as we can help it, we should not even spend a single nanosecond without mindfulness.
 As it is with mindfulness that the pure integrity of all other heavier and lighter precepts is preserved, this is a heavy precept indeed!